Intro To Cartomancy: A No-Nonsense Tarot Alternative That Uses Playing Cards

 How to do a reading:

-You'll want to give your deck a shuffle, lay the cards out in front of you, and ask a question, Nova says.
+First things first: you'll want to work with a freshly cleansed deck.
+From there, give your deck a shuffle, lay the cards out in front of you, and ask a question, Nova says.
 Depending on how in-depth you want to go, you can pull a single card, or you can opt for a three-card reading, with a card to represent the past, present, and future.
 "There's also nine-card spreads, or the Celtic cross, which is also available in tarot, or even 21-cards," she says.

 Once you've got your spread on the table, here's a peek into what each card means.

 - Ace of Hearts: New relationships, friendship

 - 2 of Hearts: Good fortune in love and relationships

 - 3 of Hearts: Be cautious in your relationships